 This week, we encountered what, in my opinion, is the most fundamental aspect of special relativity: the loss of absolute simultaneity.
 The Michelson-Morley experiment established that light’s speed must be invariant.
 An immediate consequence of this is that two events that are simultaneous in one inertial frame cannot be simultaneous in any other frame.
 Last […]Read More Matter & Interactions I, Week 3

-This week we began readings from chapter 36 (24MB) of Arnold Arons’ 1965 calculus-based textbook Development of Concepts of Physics (rare, but occasionally found on the used market…I have two copies and I hope to get Dover to reissue the book in paperback).
-This is the chapter on special relativity, and in my opinion forms the best foundation for relativity […]Read More Matter & Interactions I, Week 2
+This week we began readings from chapter 36 (email me if you want a copy) of Arnold Arons’ 1965 calculus-based textbook Development of Concepts of Physics (rare, but occasionally found on the used market…I have two copies and I hope to get Dover to reissue the book in paperback).
+This is the chapter on special relativity, and in my […]Read More Matter & Interactions I, Week 2

 This is basically a quick brain dump.
 I’m teaching a section of conceptual physics this semester for the first time in many years.
 It has caused me to revisit everything about the topics I’m including in the course.
 When the course was assigned to me, I immediately decided to make it consist of twentieth century […]Read More Conceptual Physics: Time in Special Relativity

 In this post, I present a question from special relativity that addresses how we name reference frames.
 Students tend to blindly memorize names, terms, labels, and other minutiae that have little or nothing to do with the underlying physics.
 In one problem, a clock is stated to be in the S frame and has a […]Read More Conceptual Understanding in Introductory Physics VI: Naming Reference Frames